thinkmnm/mnguyenmason/content/news/_index.md

 ---
-title: Research
+title: News
-summary: Academic Research Projects
+summary: Written articles by or about Michael and his research
 type: landing

 cascade: